kevindoorhomes/doorway/listing-agent/process-guide/pending.md

 A week \(or so\) before closing, reach out to your client to determine their ideal closing time.
 Reach out to title to get this scheduled.
 It is good practice to cc your client on this communication to keep everyone on the same page.

 Once closing is scheduled, double check your files to make sure all addenda, amendments, and the Door Affiliated Business Agreement has been signed and/or delivered and properly filed.

+At this time, touch base with the buyer's agent to find out when they will close and arrange the delivery of keys, lease back checks, etc.